CSIRO-GeoscienceAnalytics/GeoPIXE/README.md

 After downloading, you will need to enable execution of these scripts (chmod a+x bin/\*).

-It helps to have a working understanding of the *Fundamental Parameter* approach as used for quantitative analysis in the workflow through GeoPIXE, and some experience with the Demo data.
+It helps to have a working understanding of the *Fundamental Parameter* approach as used for quantitative analysis in the workflow through GeoPIXE, and some experience with the *Demo data*.
 See the GeoPIXE Users Guide and the **GeoPIXE Worked Examples PDF** for worked examples with step-by-step tips.
-Both provide examples of the main tasks of fitting spectra to generate the Dynamic Analysis (DA) image projection matrix; using this DA matrix to process full-spectral data to deconvolute elemental components and project separated elemental images; and exploration and processing of the images to first verify their accuracy, including extracting spectra from observed features (region shapes or element-element Associations), and make corrections and then to explore their content.
+Both provide examples of the main tasks of fitting spectra to generate the *Dynamic Analysis* (DA) image projection matrix; using this DA matrix to process full-spectral data to deconvolute elemental components and project separated elemental images; and exploration and processing of the images to first verify their accuracy, including extracting spectra from observed features (region shapes or element-element *Associations*), and make corrections and then to explore their content.

 ### GeoPIXE Demo data